wzhou7/Fruved/README.md

 # What Is Fruved?

 This package consists of a few survey scoring tools for R users.
-The tools have been used for health and behaviorial studies associated with the [GetFruved](http://fruved.com/) project.
+The tools have been used for health behavioral studies such as the GetFruved project.

 # How to Use This Package?